Robust Gaussian Process Regression Based on Iterative Trimming: Robust Gaussian Process Regression

 The Gaussian process (GP) provides a flexible prior on a family of functions.
-If the underlying model $f$ is a realization of a Gaussian process specified by the mean function $m(\bm{x})$ and the kernel function $k(\bm{x}, \bm{x}')$, then the function values at arbitrary subset of locations, $\bm{f}= \{ f (\bm{x}_i) \}_{i = 1}^n$, follow a multivariate Gaussian distribution,
+If the underlying model $f$ is a realization of a GP with a mean function $m(\bm{x})$ and a kernel function $k(\bm{x}, \bm{x}')$, then the function values at arbitrary subset of locations, $\bm{f}= \{ f (\bm{x}_i) \}_{i = 1}^n$, follow a multivariate Gaussian distribution,

 Here the mean vector and covariance matrix are determined by $\bm{\mu}_i = m (\bm{x}_i)$ and $\bm{\Sigma}_{i,j} = k (\bm{x}_i,\, \bm{x}_j)$ respectively.
-Conventionally, people use a constant mean function for simplicity, and an analytical kernel function controlled by a set of hyper-parameters $\Theta_k$ (see \citealt{Duvenaud2014} for discussion on choice of kernel).
+Conventionally, people use a zero mean function and an analytical kernel function that is controlled by a set of hyper-parameters $\Theta$ (see \citealt{Duvenaud2014} for discussion on choice of kernel).

-The standard Gaussian process assumes that the observation noise $\epsilon$ also follows a Gaussian distribution, then $\bm{y}=\{ y_i \}_{i = 1}^n$ is still Gaussian and can be reinterpreted by adding a white noise term in the kernel $k$, see \refeqn{eq:se} for an example.
-This is convenient since the inference is analytically tractable.
+The standard GP assumes that the observation noise $\epsilon$ also follows a Gaussian distribution, then $\bm{y}=\{ y_i \}_{i = 1}^n$ is still Gaussian and can be reinterpreted by adding a white noise term in the kernel $k$, see \refeqn{eq:se} for an example.
+It is particularly convenient because the inference is analytically tractable.